A cone theorem for nef curves: Accumulation of Rays

 \end{thrm}

-\begin{rmk} For the usual Cone Theorem, the case when $\Delta$ is big implies the statement in general.
-However, Theorem \ref{bigcase} does not imply the full strength of Batyrev's conjecture.
+\begin{rmk} Note that (in contrast to the Cone Theorem) Conjecture \ref{batyrevconjecture} does not directly follow from the special case when $\Delta$ is big.
 The problem is the presence of the term $\overline{NE}_{1}(X)_{K_{X} + \Delta \geq 0}$.
-If we add a small ample divisor $\epsilon H$ to $\Delta$, we are actually changing the shape of this cone, so that the limiting behavior as $\epsilon$ vanishes is not very precise. \end{rmk}
+If we add a small ample divisor $\epsilon H$ to $\Delta$, we are actually changing the shape of this cone, so that the limiting behavior as $\epsilon$ vanishes is more subtle. \end{rmk}

 The proof of Theorem \ref{bigcase} uses the same arguments as before.
 Given a bounding divisor $D$, we find a birational contraction $\phi: X \dashrightarrow X'$ and a Mori fibration $g: X' \to Z$ that is $\phi_{*}D$-trivial.
 We then use termination of flips to prove that we need only finitely many fibrations.